 The World Food Program did not immediately return phone calls seeking comment.

-Yemen has been embroiled in a civil war since 2014, when the Houthis swept across much of the north and seized the capital, Sanaa, forcing the internationally recognized government into exile.
-The Saudi-led coalition entered the war the following year on the side of the government.
+Yemen, already the Arab world’s poorest country, has been caught in a grinding civil war since 2014, when the Iran-backed Houthi rebels captured much of the country’s north and the capital of Sanaa, forcing the internationally recognized government to flee.

 The following year, a Saudi-led coalition intervened to wage war on the Houthis and restore the government to power.
 It also imposed a land, sea and air embargo on Yemen.

 The conflict has killed more than 130,000 people and spawned the world’s worst humanitarian disaster.
 The U.N. has warned that 16 million people — or about half the Yemen population — could face serious food insecurity.
 Tens of thousands of people already live in famine-like conditions.